isomerpages/gb-assist/pages/solutionrepo/solution389.md

 N.A. for non-SMEs

 #### Things to Note
-More than or equal to quipment must meet the following:
+Equipment must meet the following:
 ?
 Minimum bowl capacity of 20 liters.
 ?
 Minimally 3 speed options
 ?
 Comes with bowl and minimum of 2 out of 3 tools ?